athmane/hppm-autoreports/README.md

 ## SYNOPSIS
-Automatic reports PowerShell script for HP Performance Manager
+Automatic reports PowerShell script for HP Performance Manager, it automatically generate reports, send them to specified contact email (file: contacts.xml) and keep a copy archived since the retention of HPOM agent is quite short.

 ## DESCRIPTION
 A script to automatically generate reports from HP Performance